isomerpages/nlb-biblioasia/_oct-2010/The Educational Movement in Early 20th Century Batavia and its Connections with Singapore and China.md

 [^5]: See for instance Kwee Tek Hoay, _[The Origins of the Modern Chinese Movement in Indonesia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=40984)_ (Ithaca: Cornell Southeast Asia Program, 1969).
 (Call no. RCLOS 301.4519510598 KWE); Charles A. Coppel, _[Studying Ethnic Chinese in Indonesia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11640046)_ (Singapore: Singapore Society of Asian Studies, 2002).
 (Call no. RCLOS 305.89510598 COP)

 [^6]: This is based on primary sources I used.
 See for instance, “[Chinese Schools in Java](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5813779),” 100.
 The article states: “The Dutch Government has been advised to grant the Chinese the privilege of forming literary societies.
-Their purpose is to collect funds and to bring the blessings of education within the reach of every Chinese childe, male, or female.”
+Their purpose is to collect funds and to bring the blessings of education within the reach of every Chinese child, male, or female.”

 [^7]: Lea E. Williams, _[Overseas Chinese Nationalism: The Genesis of the Pan-Chinese Movement in Indonesia, 1900–1916](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2641336)_ (Glencoe: Ill, Free Press, 1960).
 (Call no. RDTYS 325.25109598 WIL)